manjotsinghsandhu1/manjot---TBG/README.md

 # Battlegrounds

-Battlegrounds an example of a Python text-based adventure game.
+Battlegrounds is a Python text-based gun fight game.

 ## Installation